 Do you believe your rights have been violated?

 Step 1.
-A VICTIM shall take up the grievance or dispute with the Director of Victims’ Services within ten (10) working days of the occurrence or when he/she reasonably should have known of its occurrence.
-The Director of Victims’ Services shall then attempt to adjust the matter and respond to the VICTIM within ten (10) working days of his/her notification of the grievance.
+A VICTIM shall take up the grievance or dispute in writing directed to the District Attorney within ten (10) working days of the occurrence or when he/she reasonably should have known of its occurrence.
+The District Attorney shall review the grievance and respond in writing within five (5) working days.

+Step 2.
+If the VICTIM still believes his/her complaint has not been addressed after Step 1, the VICTIM may request a meeting with the District Attorney to further discuss the grievance.
+Said meeting shall be set as soon as possible.
+The District Attorney, after his or her meeting with the VICTIM, shall (within 5 days of the meeting) provide a written response explaining his or her decision.

 Step 3.
-If the grievance still remains unadjusted after Step 2, the VICTIM may request a meeting with the District Attorney to further discuss the grievance.
-The District Attorney, after his or her meeting with the VICTIM, shall provide a written response explaining his or her decision.

-Step 4.
-If the grievance is still unsettled, the VICTIM may contact the Oregon Department of Justice, Crime Victims Services Division at:
+If the grievance is still unsettled, the information for the Oregon Department of Justice, Crime Victims Services Division is set forth below.
+Information regarding additional resources is available on that website.

 Crime Victims’ Services Division